JeffML/eco.json.tooling/README.md

 The the first element is a src field which indicates where the data came from; the current recognized sources are listed [here](https://github.com/hayatbiralem/eco.json/tree/master?tab=readme-ov-file#encyclopedia-of-chess-openings-eco-data).
 If your data is derived from a new source, then mention it in the pull request.

+### parse opening.js
-Once the opening.json file has been parsed, this first step will attempt to merge that data into the existing eco.json opening data.
-First the FEN will be derived from the move sequence given.
-Next, and action will be performed:
+The `opening.json` file is parsed, compared to the existing [eco.json](https://github.com/hayatbiralem/eco.json) opening data.
+First, the FEN string will be derived from the moves of each opening, then the following actions will be performed:
 1) if the opening FEN is found in eco_interpolated.json
     a) it will be removed
     b) it will be added to the appropriate eco?.json file